Plan a Scenic and Stylish San Francisco Honeymoon

 Eat

-San Francisco is renowned for its restaurant scene.
+San Francisco is renowned for having some of the best restaurants in the US.
 The city proper is home to more than 20 Michelin-starred restaurants, including three with three stars (Benu, Quince and Atelier Crenn).
 In addition to these award-winning, mostly pricier spots, don't miss out on similarly acclaimed but more casual places like Cafe Zuni (try the famous Caesar salad, chicken with warm bread salad, and espresso granita with whipped cream), La Taqueria (tacos) and Yank Sing (dim sum).

 Shop